fragcolor-xyz/shards/docs/docs/learn/shards/coding-with-shards.md

 A Wire is made up of a sequence of shards, queued for execution from left to right, top to bottom.

-To create a Wire, we use `defwire`
+To create a Wire, we use `defwire`.
+Wires are created with a purpose, and they should be named to reflect their function.

 === "Creating a Wire"